Kidney cancer symptoms & treatments

 Nonsurgical treatments include:

-• Cryoablation: This minimally invasive procedure uses gas to essentially freeze your cancerous tumors.
+• Thermal ablation: This minimally invasive procedure uses cold or heat energy to freeze cancerous tumors.

 • Targeted therapy: This treatment uses drugs or other substances that can find and attack specific cancer cells without harming normal cells.
 For example, there are substances that prevent blood vessels from forming (antiangiogenic agents) that are a type of targeted therapy.
 Used to treat advanced kidney cancer, these agents starve the tumor, causing it to shrink or stop growing.